virot/powershellYK/Docs/Commands/Connect-YubikeyOATH.md

 # Connect-YubikeyOATH

 ## SYNOPSIS
-Connect to the OATH part of the connected Yubikey.
+Connect to the OATH part of the connected YubiKey.

 ## SYNTAX